sig-gis/SEPAL-CEO/docs_OpenMRV/AreaUncertaintyEstimation.rst

 2. Select the **Inputs** page on the left side of the screen.
 You will see two data requirements under the **Select input files** section.

-  a. **Reference Data** this refers to the table that you classified and exported (see the tutorial on OpenMRV named "Data collection with data quality management approaches" under Sample data collection).
+  a. **Reference Data** this refers to the table that you classified and exported (see the tutorial on OpenMRV under process "Sample data collection" and tool "SEPAL", mentioned above).
 It will contain a column that identifies the map output class for each point as well as a column for the value from the image interpreter (validation classification).

     i.
 Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL.

   b. **Area data** this is a CSV that was automatically created during the Stratified Area Estimator--Design workflow.
-Please see the tutorial on OpenMRV named "Sample design and stratification" under Sampling Design.
+Please see the tutorial on OpenMRV under process "Sample data collection" and tool "SEPAL", mentioned above.
 It contains area values for each mapped land cover class.
+If you haven't gone through this tutorial, we made this csv file available `here <https://drive.google.com/file/d/1M7-mBI7UdlKEwzAj5DSTLuRUEGwk_5ff/view?usp=sharing>`_ (it is highly recommended going through the tutorial for a better understanding of the whole process).

     i.
 Click the **Area data** button.
     ii.
 Open the **sae_design_AmazonClassification** folder, or the folder labeled sae_design_your-name-here if you did not call your classification AmazonClassification.